- Jason Bartel

 The ones that are there also stay pretty quiet during games.
 There aren’t a lot of cheers or anything going on to get the team hyped.

 The University of San Diego is located just north of I-8, and just east of I-5.
-With two major highways feeding into the area, getting to Torero games is fairly easy and straightforward.
+With two major highways feeding into the area, getting to Torero games is fairly easy.

 With ticket prices between five and ten dollars, free parking, and reasonable concession prices, Torero games are certainly worth the monetary cost.
 The stadium is fantastic.
 The views are impeccable.
 And the baseball is usually pretty good too.
 USD is worth a trip during college baseball season, especially if you’re going to be in San Diego during the spring anyway.
 Spend the day at the ocean, and spend the evening in the hills.
 Perfection.